Battle of Kesternich: The First Battle for Kesternich

-The attack by the foot troops of the 310th commenced on schedule following the artillery preparation.
+The attack by the infantry of the 310th commenced on schedule following the artillery preparation.
 E and G Companies proceeded up the road and into the town.
 Company E encountered sniper and automatic weapons fire which slowed its progress considerably.
 It reached its objective, however, about midday.
 Company G encountered a determined enemy set up in fortified houses.
 Intense house-to-house fighting resulted in the Company becoming disorganized.
 Small groups became isolated in separate firefights.
 Casualties, especially among leaders, were high.
 Manpower was further weakened by soldiers returning to the rear area with German prisoners.
-Company G, however, succeeded in clearing the north portion of town and moved to its objective in the southeast edge of town at about 1400 hours.
+Company G, however, succeeded in clearing the north portion of town and moved to its objective in the southeast edge of town at about 14:00.

 Company F moved east and encountered a minefield in the vicinity of the pillbox that was cleared earlier in the day.
-It skirted the minefield to the south, entered the town and experienced the same house to house fighting as did Company G. It cleared the south portion of town by 1400 hours.
+It skirted the minefield to the south, entered the town and experienced the same house to house fighting as did Company G. It cleared the south portion of town by 14:00.

 The German plans for the Battle of the Bulge were threatened by the loss of Kesternich.
 Generalleutnant Eugen König's 272.
 Volksgrenadier-Division had begun planning a counterattack the day before.
 Since they had been assembling for their participation in the Bulge, not all of his strength was available.
 His organic II.
 Battalion of the 982.
 Grenadier-Regiment provided troops for the attack, and the 272.
 Panzerjägerabteilung provided some armored vehicles (Hetzer tank destroyers and Sd.Kfz.
 7/2's).
 The I. Battalion of the 753.
 Grenadier-Regiment of the 326.
 Volksgrenadier-Division, assembling to the south in front of Höfen and Monschau, was loaned to König for the attack and provided additional manpower.

-The German counterattack against the 2nd Battalion, 310th Insting of at least 500 Volksgrenadiers began at approximately 1615 hours and continued sporadically until the early morning hours of 16 December.
+The German counterattack against the 2nd Battalion, 310th Insting of at least 500 Volksgrenadiers began at approximately 16:15 and continued sporadically until the early morning hours of 16 December.
 At first, the Americans held firm, driving off the frontal attack by the I. Battalion, 753.
 Volksgrenadier-Regiment.
 In a classic envelopment maneuver, the II.
 Battalion, 982.
 Volksgrenadier-Regiment infiltrated behind the companies of the 310th Infantry inside the village to cut them off from the rear.
 Those GIs trapped in Kesternich faced German armored vehicles with no means to combat them.
 Outnumbered, with little ammunition, and cut off from their supplies, the fate of the Americans inside the village was sealed.
 As darkness fell, the attack by the 753.
 Grenadier-Regiment gained momentum, advancing steadily on the isolated companies.
 Once the battalion commander was captured, nearly all of the surviving Americans surrendered, although some men hid away in the houses.